muxyz/website/index.md

 Mu is based on the open source project <a href="https://micro.dev">Micro</a>.

-Learn more about the OS
+Learn more about the OS and Micro

 <ul id="projects">
 <li>L1 <a href="/platform">Platform</a></li>